Who is UGIC?

 The Utah Geographic Information Council (UGIC) is a nonprofit organization whose mission is to lead the effective application of geographic information in Utah.
 Our membership includes individuals from all levels of government, private industry, educational institutions and other nonprofit groups.
 Through our membership and elected board of directors, we strive to make a real difference in Utah GIS – both for those who use it and those who benefit from it.

-It is our vision to provide a modern, accurate, documented, and accessible geospatial information infrastructure for all of Indiana.
+It is our vision to provide a modern, accurate, documented, and accessible geospatial information infrastructure for all of Utah.

 We encourage participation from all skill levels and backgrounds.
 The only requirement is a desire to share your passion for GIS.